briis/securityspy/README.md

 2. **Add a Web Server User** You must add a user with either *Administrator* privileges or at least *Get Live Video and Images* and *Arm and Disarm, set schedules* privileges. **Note**: This might not be enough, as I have seen some errors, when using a user like that.
 If you want to be sure that it works for now, give the user *Administrative* rights.

+3. This Integration is only guaranteed to work on version 5.3.4 and greater of SecuritySpy.

 ![Web Server Setup](https://github.com/briis/securityspy/blob/master/support_files/secspy_webserver_sm.png) ![User Setup](https://github.com/briis/securityspy/blob/master/support_files/secspy_users_sm.png)

-**Note** This Integration is only guaranteed to work on version 5.3.4 and greater of SecuritySpy.
+**Note** As Home Assistant only supports AAC audio format and SecuritySpy only sends audio in µLaw, there is NO AUDIO on the Live Stream.
+Hopefylly this can be corrected in future updates of either of these programs.

 ## Installation